chakAs3/AichaGame/README.md

 the player has to collect A I C H A letters , using 7 characters (9fizou, krichou , 7chimou , frihou ,fhimou ,ksilou , ngirou )

-and switch between these characters as the gameplay needs , each one has a special power or skill like jumbing , ducking ,crawling , pushing ,shooting  ....
+and switching between these characters as the gameplay needs , each one has a special power or skill like jumbing , ducking ,crawling , pushing ,shooting  ....

 <b>Screenshots</b> :
 <br>